Round Church Talks

 When Susan and I moved to Cambridge in 1996 the last thing we expected was something like Christian Heritage.
 All we knew was that L’Abri in Hampshire needed younger hands and hearts and that our place was elsewhere.
 I was approaching retirement.
 Seven years earlier during a sabbatical in Cambridge in 1989 I’d prayed a prayer not unlike Edith’s in 1955: ‘Lord, show us a house quickly’.
 In less than two weeks, just before returning to Greatham, we were the owners of a little terrace house in Newnham.
 So seven years later when it came time for us to leave the Manor we did know we’d be moving back to Cambridge.
 That had been part of my prayer.
 But we didn’t have a clue what awaited us.
 All we wanted to do was respond to the Lord’s leading - and be an extension of sorts from the L’Abri in Greatham.
 Meanwhile, the Round Church in the heart of the city and university stood virtually empty.
 Plans to make it into a bookshop had stalled.
 It was being used as a brass-rubbing centre.
 On our return in 1996 people who had heard me speaking earlier about the possibility of it becoming a ‘heritage site’ began to urge me in that direction.
 Finally, to cut a long story short, I decided this made sense.
 It really was what I should do.

 So there you have it.
 CH grew out of the L'Abri work.
 The two organisations work differently in many ways.
 But the continuity of ideas and ethos is unmistakeable.
-Susan and I brought it with us in 1996: we remained L’Abri Members (as I still am) and Andrew and Helen will do the same.
 What I’ve shared with you is present reality.
 The main way you can help (and I mean this) is to pray.
 CH continues to exist simply by God’s grace.
 Its calling is sufficiently unusual to make it hard for people to grasp what it’s all about.
 But that was true of L’Abri.
 Yet God used that little work in immeasurable ways and still does.
 CH’s impact, hopefully, will be along those lines.
 Having grasped the glory of God’s Word not only experimentally but intellectually, and having come to love the God of truth himself, individual graduates will be equipped to go out from Cambridge and make a difference in the world whatever their area of expertise.

 I could say more but this must suffice.
-Please stand alongside at this exciting new moment.
-Obviously, bringing Andrew and Helen up here will involve new financial commitments.
-If you can support CH as a regular donor, especially over the next two years, that would be wonderful.
+But please stand alongside of this exciting ministry.
+If you can support CH as a regular donor, that would be greatly appreciated.

 sign up for our newsletter